Azuriom/Azuriom/README.md

 You can ask for support and talk on our [Discord server](https://azuriom.com/discord).

+## Translations

+You can contribute to translating Azuriom on our [Crowdin](https://translate.azuriom.com/).

 ## Security

 If you discover any security related issues within Azuriom, please send an e-mail to [security@azuriom.com](mailto:security@azuriom.com) instead of using the issue tracker.
 All security vulnerabilities will be promptly addressed.